NeuroTechX/ntx_slack_archive/eegdata.md

  >Is it common practice to automatically preprocess eeg data to filter out electrode signals that occupy a space that should have no impact on what I'm measuring?
 For example if I was analyzing neural oscillations (alpha and beta) during motor control should I automatically preprocess out signals from electrodes that aren't close to that region of the brain?

+5/12/2017 6:40 AM

+ **jfrey** :

+ >yannick: I started my version because I could not get LSL4Unity work, at least on linux.
+I have been using LSL2Unity on Linux and Windows, but not extensively.
+I would say that my library is simpler to grasp, but I think you would be better of using LSL4Unity, it seems they have more features, It's definitely more thoroughly tested and... it's maintained.
+Once you'll have played with it, I'd like to hear your feedback :wink: